 Following World War II, countries were categorized as First World, Second World, or Third World countries.
 First World countries were the democratic-industrial countries within the American influence sphere.
 Second World countries were the Eastern bloc of communist-socialist states.
 Third World countries were any other country not aligned with either power.

-The countries that are classified as Second World are, in alphabetical order:
+The countries that are classified as Second World, according to the historical definition, are, in alphabetical order: